 \section{Introduction and Results}

-Let $K$ be a number field.
-We denote the number ring and units of $K$ by $\cO_K$ and $\cO_K ^{\times}$ respectively.
-The class group $Cl_K$ is defined as $J_K/P_K$, where $J_K$ is the group of fractional ideals and $P_K $ is the group of principal fractional ideals of $K$.
-The Hilbert class field of $K$ is denoted by H(K).
-Let $K/\Q$ be an abelian extension.
-The conductor of $K$ denoted as $f(K)$ is defined to be the smallest natural number such that $K\subseteq \Q(\zeta_{f(K)})$.
-The conductor of $H(K)$ is also $f(K)$ whenever $H(K)/\Q$ is abelian.
-The compositum of the number fields $K_1$ and $K_2$ is denoted by $ K_1K_2$.
+Let us consider a number field denoted as $K$, with $\mathcal{O}_K$ representing the number ring of $K$ and $\mathcal{O}_K^\times$ denotes the units of $\cO_K$.
+The class group, denoted as $\Cl_K$, is defined as the quotient group $J_K/P_K$, where $J_K$ is the group of fractional ideals, and $P_K$ is the group of principal fractional ideals in $K$.
+We use $H(K)$ to represent the Hilbert class field of $K$.
+Now, let $K/\mathbb{Q}$ be an abelian extension, then the conductor of $K$, denoted as $f(K)$, is defined as the smallest natural number for which $K$ is a subset of $\mathbb{Q}(\zeta_{f(K)})$.
+It is also worth noting that the conductor of the Hilbert class field H(K) remains equal to $f(K)$ whenever the extension $H(K)/\mathbb{Q}$ is abelian.
+Additionally, we use $K_1K_2$ to represent the compositum of the number fields $K_1$ and $K_2$.

-The connection between the Euclidean ideals and class group dates back to Weinberger.
-In 1961, assuming a generalized Riemann hypothesis (GRH), Weinberger \cite{WP} proved that for a number field $K$ with $\rank(\cO_K^{\times})\geq 1$, the number ring $\cO_K$ is a Euclidean domain if and only if the class group $Cl_K$ is trivial.
-In 1979, Lenstra had generalized the the notion of Euclidean domain by introducing Euclidean ideal classes \ref{EI}, for the purpose of capturing cyclic class groups.
-He established \cite{len} that for a number field $K$ with $\rank(\cO_K^{\times})\geq 1$, the number ring $\cO_K$ contains a Euclidean ideal if and only if the class group $Cl_K$ is cyclic, provided GRH holds. \begin{dfn} [Lenstra \cite{len}] Let $R$ be a Dedekind domain and $\I$ be the set of non-zero integral ideals of $R$.
+The relationship between Euclidean ideals and the class group has its origins in the work of Weinberger.
+In 1973, assuming a generalized Riemann hypothesis (GRH), Weinberger \cite{WP}, demonstrated that for a number field $K$ where the rank of $\mathcal{O}_K^\times$ is at least 1, the number ring $\mathcal{O}_K$ is a Euclidean domain if and only if the class group $\Cl_K$ is trivial.
+In 1979, Lenstra extended the concept of Euclidean domains by introducing the idea of Euclidean ideal classes, as defined in \ref{EI}, to specifically capture cyclic class groups.
+As detailed in \cite{len}, he established that for a number field $K$ with a rank of $\mathcal{O}_K^\times$ greater than or equal to 1, the number ring $\mathcal{O}_K$ contains a Euclidean ideal if and only if the class group $\Cl_K$ is cyclic, assuming GRH holds.

+\begin{definition} [Lenstra \cite{len}] Let $R$ be a Dedekind domain and $\I$ be the set of non-zero integral ideals of $R$.
 The ideal $C \in \I$ is called a {\it Euclidean ideal} if there exists a function $\Psi:\I \to W$, where $W$ is a well-ordered set, such that for every $I \in \I $ and $x\in I^{-1}C \setminus C$, there exists a $y\in C$ such that